websta911/pictureLibrary/README.md

 Since it went really well I integrated the background and logo settings of the first version of the Photobooth when there was no settings gui.

 ### contains currently:
+- display all pictures in a folder
+- subscribe/order specific pictures by providing email address
 - some form of event
 - user management
 - upload of background and logo files